 According to the Occupational Outlook Handbook, the largest number of job openings remains in the office support area.
-With completion of this two-semester certificate program, students are prepared to work in the area of office technology support or as an administrative assistant.
-Students also qualify to continue in either the Executive Assistant or Legal Administrative Assistant A.A.S. degree program.
+With completion of this two-semester certificate, students are prepared to work in the area of office technology support or as an administrative assistant.
+Students also qualify to continue in either the Executive Assistant or Legal Administrative Assistant A.A.S. degree.

-Students acquire skills in language usage, which includes spelling, punctuation and sentence construction.
-Problem solving, decision making and human relations skills are emphasized.
+Students acquire business skills using integrated computer software, written/verbal communication, and ethical office support practices.
+Problem solving, decision making, and human relations skills are emphasized.
 Students learn to communicate with the public in person, in writing, and on the telephone.
-Students also develop word processing, Internet research, spreadsheet, and either visual communication or legal procedures skills.
+Students also develop basic visual communication and legal office procedures skills.

-Upon successful completion of the program, graduates should be able to:
+Upon successful completion of the certificate, graduates should be able to: